Last Updated on September 24, 2022

 When you are craving cabbage during pregnancy, take note of the vitamins and minerals you may be missing, including vitamin K. As long as you follow the safety tips in this article for consuming cabbage, feel free to satisfy that craving in moderate amounts.

-I hope you found this article helpful in exploring the benefits of consuming different types of cabbage during your pregnancy.
+I hope you found this article helpful in exploring the health benefits of consuming different types of cabbage during your pregnancy.

 |This article has been reviewed and approved for publication in line with our editorial policy.|